andrewferlitsch/Gap/org-os/README.md

     1. Make contributions to the source code under the direction of the Project Manager.

-# Epipog Source Code and Intellectual Property
+# Gap Source Code and Intellectual Property

 The source code and intellectual property will be assigned to (owned) by the formed entity.

-The entity will make the source code and intellectual property freely available to the public through the Creative Commons license CC-BY.
+The entity will make the source code and intellectual property freely available to the public through the Apache Foundation 2.0 License.